loebi-ch/jquery-clock-timepicker/README.md

 When setting the precision to i.e. 5, user may only choose time in 5 minutes steps (8:00, 8:05, 8:10, ...).
 Valid values for precision are: 1, 5, 10, 15, 30, 60.
 *default: 1*

+- **required**
+If this option is set to true, a user cannot empty the field by hitting delete or backspace.
+*default: false*

 - **separator**
 The separator separating the hour and the minute parts.
 *default: :*